NSW – the state of shame and sorrow

 Brittan report part 1 and part 2, split into two parts due to size of file.

-Below are just some of the reasons why greyhound racing must end in NSW and across the country.
+Below are just some of the areas highlighted in the report and why greyhound racing must end in NSW and across the country.

 1. It is unreformable: “barbaric”, “reprehensible”, “unsustainable